CLI Overview

 - Skill installation

-If you skip any step, you can run it individually later.
+If you skip any step, you can run it individually later — each phase is also available as a subcommand.

 Non-interactive mode